mathildesimoni/memory-tiles/README.md

 - initialization of the game, the player can choose between 3 modes (click with the mouse)
 - creation of the 3 classes (Tiles, Board and Game) + the clickMouse function

+30/11 John:
+- creation of the initial board
+- display level and lives